 As crypto’s mainstream popularity has skyrocketed, the same companies are becoming lucrative targets for hacking, fraud.
 As it becomes easier for the average consumer to buy, sell, and transfer crypto, it also becomes a convenient tool for money laundering, especially across borders.
 As crypto companies grow their customer base, knowing who their customers are and ensuring they do not end up on a watchlist or sanctions list will protect the future of the business from legal liabilities.

-Compliance With AML Regulations
+Ongoing Monitoring in Compliance with AML Regulations

 Anti-money laundering regulations require companies to track transactions, screen and monitor customers and identify those who are using their platforms.
 Customer due diligence is a top priority and risk profiles help companies to identify who their users are now and in the future.